 For thousands of years, Jerusalem has been subject of men's strife, wars and fanatical zeal.
 Every ambitious ruler in the past desired to own it.

-In the Old Testament times, the fortress of Zion was inhabited by a Canaanite tribe called the Jebusites and the city was named Jebus.
-Beginning at the time of King David's reign, it became a spiritual and political capital of the people of Israel and later the site where the Temple was built.
+In Old Testament times, the fortress of Zion was inhabited by a Canaanite tribe, the Jebusites, and the city was named Jebus.
+At the beginning of King David's reign, it became a spiritual and political capital of the people of Israel and the site where the Temple was eventually built.

 Jerusalem is a holy city in Judaism and in two other major religions, Christianity and Islam.

 The heart of this ancient city where great kings and prophets once lived was eventually covered by debris and forgotten by generations.
 As though by God's providence, it was discovered again.
 Incredible and totally unexpected archaeological discoveries were found there during numerous excavations which are now able to be viewed by the public.

 A special fund called The City of David Foundation was established for the purposes of scientific survey and exploration of the site.
 Many famous archaeologists conducted excavations there, among them Professor Ronny Reich, Professor Shukron, Dr. Eilat Mazar and others.
 These amazing discoveries are exhibited in The City of David Archaeological Park.

 The famous British explorer, Captain Charles Warren, arrived in Jerusalem in 1867 to lead the second archaeological expedition of the British Foundation for the Exploration of Palestine.